andygi/gd-mylist/README.md

 ### How change login permission? ###

-Go to the setting panel (Settings/GD Mylist) and check Yes in case you whant allow the anonimous user.
+Go to the setting panel (Settings/GD Mylist) and check Yes in case you whant allow the anonymous user.

 *Note*

-In case has anonimous user, the user's id data will be storage in a cookie by GD-Mylist.
+In case has anonymous user, the user's id data will be storage in a cookie by GD-Mylist.
 Cookie name is: `gb_mylist_guest`, the expiration date is 30 days, and store only the Guest ID in order the create the list.

 ### Can I Template customization? ###